 - reduced problem-solving ability

-(Taken from our newest Toolbox Talk which is included in the new Health & Safety Xpert 2019)
+(Taken from our newest Toolbox Talk which is included in Health & Safety Xpert 2019)

 Stress isn’t the only form of Mental Ill Health, it includes anxiety, depression, phobic anxiety orders and obsessive compulsive orders.